macieklad/monoplate/README.md

 ### First steps

-🙋 If you just want to start, go to the [getting started](#getting-started) section.

-🙋 Monorepos can be daunting and we know that.
-See the [philosophy](#philosophy) section to understand them a bit better.
-Learn why we built monoplate and how it can help you.

-## Getting started

-Start by cloning the repository and installing dependencies:
+Clone the repository

 ```bash
 gh repo clone macieklad/monoplate
 cd monoplate
 bun install
 ```

+Ask your AI agent to "Introduce me to the monoplate setup, walk me through the first steps".
+Repo is configured to help you out after this prompt.
+You don't have one configured?
+Chat with github copilot for free in the GitHub web UI.

+🙋 Monorepos can be daunting and we know that.
+See the [philosophy](#philosophy) section to understand them a bit better.
+Learn why monoplate was built and how it can help you.

 ❗ Now if you use your own organisation name, replace every occurrence of `@acme` in the repository with your own `@name`.